Higher-Dimensional Timed Automata for Real-Time Concurrency: Conclusion and Perspectives

 Finally, a note on robustness.
 Adding information about durations and timings of events to HDTAs raises questions similar to those already existing in timed automata.
 Indeed, the model of timed automata supports unrealistic assumptions about clock precision and zero-delay actions, and adding concurrency makes the need for robustness in HDTAs even more crucial.
+Other abstract assumptions are made about guards \cite{BouyerMR06, BouyerMS11, Sankur13} and clock speeds \cite{Puri00}.
 It is thus pertinent to study the robustness of HDTAs and their languages under delay perturbations, similarly for example to the work done in \cite{ BouyerFM15, CJMM20, Clement22}.
+It also seems crucial to explore these types of robustness in order to provide more realistic verification algorithms.
 Robustness may be formalized using notions of distances and topology, see for example \cite{ GuptaHJ97, ASARIN2015, DBLP:conf/formats/AsarinBD18, thesis/Fahrenberg22, DBLP:journals/tcs/FahrenbergL14}.
-Distances between timed words need to take permutations of symbols into account \cite{ASARIN2015}, and it seems promising to use partial orders and timed ipomsets to formalize this.
+Distances between timed words need to take permutations of symbols into account \cite{ASARIN2015}, and it seems promising to use partial orders and timed ipomsets to formalize this, also in relation to recent work on distances of signals \cite{DBLP:conf/qestformats/RinoFA24}.

 [1]{#1} [1]{#1}